-Katherine Van Adzin of Bosch RefinemySite talks to Scott Friend, Superintendent with *rand Construction and host of The Construction Veteran podcast, about building successful relationships that will positively affect project outcomes.
+Katherine Van Adzin, a construction technology expert, talks to Scott Friend, Superintendent with *rand Construction and host of The Construction Veteran podcast, about building successful relationships that will positively affect project outcomes.

 Building Successful Relationships

 Katherine Van Adzin: Your experience in construction spans a wide variety of roles, from project controls, project management, operations, and now to being a superintendent.
 Having worn all these hats in the past, are there things about each of these roles you wish the other roles understood about each other’s work?

 Scott Friend: That’s a really loaded question.
 I guess I don’t know what I want to be when I grow up, so I keep jumping around.
 I think having those different experiences has really helped me out in every other role.
 The typical two main roles within our industry are either the project management side or the superintendent side.
 But having served on both, it’s really improved one or the other.

 It’s really impactful for the team as a whole if the superintendent understands why these cost changes are such a big deal, or how to read the contracts, understand scope, and things like that.
 It’s also really helpful for a project manager to understand why is the superintendent calling me and not yelling at me necessarily but being very aggressive — “I need this product now!”?

 It’s really important for the PM to understand the schedule and how we look at it.
 There are so many things, that’s why I say it’s loaded.
 But just understanding everything as a whole, and I think that takes some time.
 So I force myself to serve in those different roles because it’s very easy to complain about the other side if you will.
 Or, “Oh, gosh, the estimator didn’t pick this up.”
 Let’s go help the estimator understand why it’s so important.
 That could extend out to clients and subcontractors.